SauravPatel31/wallpaper_app/README.md

 - 🌅 **A Gateway to Beauty**: Search through a vast collection of wallpapers powered by the **Pexels API**, offering professional-grade, royalty-free images.
 - 🖼️ **Effortless Customization**: Set your favorite wallpaper with just a few taps—choose from **Home Screen**, **Lock Screen**, or both.
-- 💾 **Reliable Offline Support**: Love an image?
-It stays with you!
-Revisit your recent searches even when offline.
 - 🚀 **Failsafe Design**: Network hiccups?
 No worries.
 The app handles API errors gracefully, keeping the experience frustration-free.

 ---